HL7/fhir-shorthand/input/pagecontent/reference.md

 * <element> = {value}
 ```

 The left side of this expression follows the [FSH path grammar](#fsh-paths).
-The data type on the right side must align with the data type of the final element in the path, and may be a primitive or complex data type or a resource reference.
+The data type on the right side must align with the data type of the final element in the path.

 Assignment rules have two different interpretations, depending on context: